By Dr. Priya Nair, Health Technology Reviewer

 What Is Longevity Research?

 Longevity research seeks to extend both lifespan and healthspan—emphasizing quality of life in later years.
 It focuses on underlying biological processes that contribute to aging, rather than treating individual symptoms.
 This area of study has significant implications not only for individuals looking to improve their health as they age but also for healthcare systems grappling with an increasing aging population.
 Think of it like preventive maintenance for cars: instead of just fixing issues as they arise, longevity research aims to extend the life and performance of the vehicle itself.
-For more on innovations in this field, check out Longevity Science: 5 Innovations That Could Add Decades to Our Lives.
+For more insights, check out the growing innovations in this field, like those explored in our overview of longevity science.

 How Longevity Research Works in Practice